benschaf/waste-schedule/TESTING.md

 [Issue 32](https://github.com/benschaf/waste-schedule/issues/32): I can't delete singular events that are part of a rrule because the exdate property isn't recognized by Full Calendar.

 Bug history (more interactive when viewed using the Issue link above):

 ![alt text](documentation/bugs-issue-32.png)

+⤴️ This is a screenshot of the bug history for Issue 32.

 Because of the complexity due to the FullCalendar and RRule libraries this Bug was moved to be fixed in the future.
 For now Singular event deletion is not possible.
 The user will be notified that this is a feature in development when trying to delete a singular event that is part of a RRule.